Cybermonkey342/FloodTheBoard/README.md

-This is just a Flood It clone implemented in QB64pe.
+This is a Flood It clone implemented in QB64pe.